Yesterday, I left off around mile 7. At that point in the race, I was still doing pretty well.

 Running is my hobby.
 It helps take away stress.
 I cannot allow it to become stressful.
-(Have I convinced myself yet that it’s okay for me to not stay at the same level or improve with every single race?
-I know you guys have already moved on – “geez, girl, I get it!”)
+(Have I convinced myself yet that it’s okay for me to not improve with every single race – or to not even always stay at the same level as the race before?
+I know you guys have already moved on – “Geez, girl, I get it!”)

-Earlier I said I had decided it wasn’t my race, but you know what?
+Earlier I said I’d decided it wasn’t my race.
+But you know what?
 It was!
 I don’t care that I crossed the finish line 3 hours, 37 minutes, and 36 seconds after I crossed the start line.

 (I heard someone at the start joke about how once you pay the money to do a race, you should try to be out there as long as you can to get your full money’s worth!)

 There were tons of spectators lining the finish as I ran in.
-I high-fived down the line, jumping and cheering.
-(I loved hearing somebody say, “look, she’s smiling.”
+(I loved hearing somebody say, “Look, she’s smiling.”
 (Although, you’d think we’d all be smiling once we can see that finish line.))

 After the race, I met tons of wonderful new friends!
 Danielle from New York said she’d go see a Broadway show with me in the next couple of weeks when I’ll be up that way for a half marathon.
 (DC, NY, it’s all the same.
 If I’m going all the way to DC, how do I not make a stop in the greatest city in the world?)